jacobobryant/site/resources/public/post/2019/learn-clojure.md

 the `public` directory on any static website host.
 I use Firebase, but Github Pages and Netlify are other popular options.

+You can also see [the source for this website](https://github.com/jacobobryant/site) for an example of creating a blog with Clojure.

 ### The road ahead

 I'll write more in the future, but next you should learn about Clojurescript and